vishnutejaa/MyEdMaster-ASUCapstone-LLM-Generated-Customized-Instructional-Content/README.md

 This repository is to track the teams progress ss part of Capstone Project.
 We are contributing to design and development of LLM-Generated Customized Instructional Content

 #Project Goals:
+  1. Research, Investigate and find out the optimal LLM for our platform.
+  2. Define validation framework and testing
-  1. Develop an AI-powered system for creating personalized instructional content.
+  3. Develop an AI-powered system for creating personalized instructional content.
-  2. Build an intuitive dashboard for users to customize and manage content.
+  4. Build an intuitive dashboard for users to customize and manage content.
-  3. Integrate the solution with Learning Management Systems (LMS) for seamless content delivery.
+  5. Integrate the solution with Learning Management Systems (LMS) for seamless content delivery.

 #Key Features:
   1. Content generation using advanced LLM models.